U54Bioinformatics/PhylinSic_Project/README.md

 bioRxiv 2022.09.27.509725.  doi:
 https://doi.org/10.1101/2022.09.27.509725

-There is a Snakemake pipeline that can take 10X Genomics Chromium single cell RNA-Seq data processed with CellRanger and generate a phylogenetic tree.
+There is a Snakemake pipeline that takes 10X Genomics Chromium single cell RNA-Seq data processed with CellRanger and generates a phylogenetic tree.

 If you have your own pipelines already, we also provide just the R